Akascape/PluginLibrary-Resolve/README.md

 ## What it's not?
 Currently this app doesn't download any of my fuse plugin files or macros.
 This is just a showcase application which will help users to search my scripts which are already installed on their system.
 My Resolve plugins can be downloaded from my store: https://akascape.gumroad.com/

-userbase and update system will be implemented soon.
+But userbase and update system implementation is on the roadmap!